Prerequisite/Corequisite Key

 3 credit hours

 This course provides students with advanced oral practice in a conversational setting.
 Advanced Spanish vocabulary acquisition and correct pronunciation are stressed in this course.
-Class is conducted entirely in Spanish, and students are expected to participate actively on a daily basis.
-NOTE: Spanish 210 is a sixth-semester course that assumes prior knowledge of the language equal to five semesters of college instruction or its equivalency as determined by the Saint Xavier Spanish Placement Exam.
+Class is conducted entirely in Spanish and students are expected to participate actively on a daily basis.
+Offered fall.

 SPAN 211